jakoch/cpp-devbox/README.md

 A Docker-based development container for C/C++ development.

-**Debian Linux 12 Bookworm with LLVM 20 & GCC 12+13, VulkanSDK 1.4.304.1, Mesa, CMake, VCPKG, mold, zsh**

-**Debian Linux 13 Trixie with LLVM 21 & GCC 14, VulkanSDK 1.4.304.1, Mesa, CMake, VCPKG, mold, zsh**

-**Debian Linux 14 Forky with LLVM 21 & GCC 14, VulkanSDK 1.4.304.1, Mesa, CMake, VCPKG, mold, zsh**
+It is designed especially for use with Visual Studio Code or any IDE that supports the devcontainer standard.
+The images can also be used in CI workflows.

-## What is this?
+## Purpose

+cpp-devbox streamlines the setup of a complete C++ development stack in standardized and portable containers.
+It is optimized for modern C++ projects on Linux, providing compilers and tools for debugging, testing, documentation, CI.

+The primary goal of these images is to enable a ready-to-use C++ development environment within Visual Studio Code using a [devcontainer configuration](https://github.com/jakoch/cpp-devbox#fetching-the-prebuilt-container-images-using-a-devcontainer-config).

+## Technical Base and Images

+### Distributions

 This repository provides Dockerfiles for building container images based on Debian Linux.

-We offer images for Debian 12 (Bookworm), Debian 13 (Trixie), and Debian 14 (Forky).
+We offer images for:

-Each image is available in two variants:
+- Debian 12 (Bookworm, oldstable),
+- Debian 13 (Trixie, stable),
+- Debian 14 (Forky, testing) and
+- Debian SID (unstable).

+## Container Images

+There are two main variants per distribution: one with the standard toolchain and one with an additional Vulkan SDK and Mesa for graphics development.

-- **Base:** Includes GCC and LLVM.
+- **base:** Includes GCC and LLVM.
-- **With VulkanSDK:** Includes GCC, LLVM, and additionally the Vulkan SDK with Mesa.
+- **with-vulkansdk:** Includes GCC, LLVM, and additionally the Vulkan SDK with Mesa.

+## Container Registries

+The images are automatically published to Github Container Registry (GHCR) and the Docker Hub (hub.docker.com) upon updates.

 For a complete list of C++ related tools, see [What is pre-installed?](#what-is-pre-installed).

-All images are published to the Github Container Registry (GHCR) and the Docker Hub (hub.docker.com).

-The purpose of these images is to setup a C++ development environment within Visual Studio Code using a [devcontainer config](https://github.com/jakoch/cpp-devbox#fetching-the-prebuilt-container-images-using-a-devcontainer-config).

 ## Available Images